kostela/kostela/README.md

 ## Hi, I'm Konstantin
-   Senior Layout Engineer with more than 5 years of experience and excellent knowledge in layout design of CMOS analog integrated circuits.
+   Senior Layout Engineer with more than 5 years of experience and good knowledge in layout design of CMOS analog integrated circuits.
 In general worked with gate arrays and IP blocks.
 Also I performed verification of layout adherence to design rules (DRC) and Layout-vs-Schematic checks using Cadence tools.

 <p align='center'>
 How to reach me   📫